University of Massachusetts Amherst Course Numbering System:

 Statute of Limitations Extensions

-A graduate student may be granted additional time to complete his/her degree program by the Graduate Dean provided the student's Graduate Program Director makes such a recommendation and provided satisfactory and reasonable progress is being made.
+A graduate student may be granted additional time to complete their degree program by the Graduate Dean provided the student's Graduate Program Director makes such a recommendation and provided satisfactory and reasonable progress is being made.

 Leave of Absence